Reduce Customer Churn

 Customer support is way more valuable than you think!

-4. Pricing Friction & Perceived Value Gap
+4. Pricing Friction for Customers

 You need to bridge the gap between pricing and perceived value.